Trustee – Chair of the DASHAWAY weekends Steering Group

 Gail is the schemes co-ordinator for DASH Ceredigion.
 If you have any queries about Playschemes, Activity Days, or any other events that DASH are organising, or you think should be organising, please feel free to contact her at the DASH Ceredigion office.

 Pamela has lived in Ceredigion since 1987 working with adults with disabilities and their families in both England and Wales.
-The Uno project is about promoting independence and engaging with young people with disabilities (14 – 25 year olds) and their families.
-So please feel free to contact Pamela.
+For five years she ran the Uno project, funded under the Big lottery Bright New Futures programme which promoted independence among 100 young people with disabilities (14 – 25 year olds).
+The Bungalow project which follows on from this project offers short breaks to disabled young people aged 14-20 years old, also developing their independence.
+Please feel free to contact Pamela.

 I began working with DASH 5 years ago as part of a collaboration with Ceredigion Youth Service and enjoyed it so much I have been working for DASH on and off in various capacities ever since.
 I now manage the DASHaway Weekends as part of a great staff team, delivering a respite service which aims to ensure that children and young people have fun socialising with friends new and old and doing activities, whilst parents and carers have a break.